Detroit Diesel Series 60: Electronic Control

-The most popular on-highway Detroit Diesel engine was the 12.7-liter, and on-highway engines are electronically-controlled by the proprietary Detroit Diesel Electronic Control (DDEC) system.
+The most popular on-highway Detroit Diesel engine was the 12.7-liter, and on-highway engines are electronically controlled by the proprietary Detroit Diesel Electronic Control (DDEC) system.
 The DDEC system was the first commercial use of a fully electronic control on a highway engine, and multiple years would pass before other manufacturers followed.
 The functions available in the DDEC system include engine diagnostic functions, shutdown timers, progressive-shift functions, fault-history, speed limiting, automatic-stall preventing, and cruise control functions; the cruise control function is popular with fleet operators due to the fuel-saving nature of this function.
 The DDEC system permitted the owner to download engine management reports, including a record of the use of the engine.
 The system was able to provide records of truck overspeeding, excessive idle time, hard braking, and other parameters, thereby assisting owners in increasing productivity, reducing engine abuse, and decreasing fuel consumption.

 Larger fleets purchased their own copies of the software, while smaller owner operators were able to have their computer datasets downloaded by the dealer servicing their engine.
 The DDEC system allowed dealers and owners to troubleshoot problems with their engines, permitted changes to horsepower settings, and in some cases, alternative programs were able to be loaded into the computer.

 The DDEC system is easy to operate, and diagnostic functions are displayed to the driver.
 Typically, there are two indicator lights, one in yellow and one in red.
 The red indicator represents a significant-engine fault, and in most cases, the engine shuts down to protect the engine from damage.
 The yellow light represents a minor fault, and is a cautionary function to alert the operator to a fault that might not be dangerous, or represent immediate damage to the engine.
 The operator is able to gain basic diagnostic functions via these two lights.
 Accompanying the two lights there generally is a switch; when pressed in specific circumstances, the red and yellow lights will flash in a specific order and the operator is able to calculate a fault code, and know the specific problem with the engine.

-DDEC I
+DDEC-I (1984-1987)

-Initially the engine was controlled by the DDEC I System, which was shortly after replaced by the DDEC II system which would last up to 1992.
+Initially the engine was controlled by the DDEC-I System, which was shortly after replaced by the DDEC-II system which would last up to 1997.

-The DDEC I system was a two-box system.
+The DDEC-I system was a two-box system.
 It had an Electronic control module (ECM) in the cab, and an Electronic Driver Module (EDM) on the engine to operate the injectors.